stelzinga/MF/Management_Framework.md

 - How are Operations initiated and improved (Management)

 ### Reduced Profile Tree
-The Reduced Profile Tree or *RPT* focuses on key elements of the Bottom Profile Tree with the Operations elements in the middle and the Management Functions on the left and right:
+The Reduced Profile Tree or *RPT* focuses on key elements of the Bottom Profile Tree with the Operations profile tree items in the middle and the Management Functions on the left and right:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Planning     ⇔  *Processes*